 Honda Ridgeline Interior

 - "Headroom is pretty good, even beneath the housing of the RTL's standard sunroof.
 Legroom is less than stellar; most adults will be fine, but the very tall will want more rearward seat travel.
 Visibility is not great on account of thick roof pillars.
 Step-in height is surprisingly tall considering Ridgeline is built on a car-type platform. … Space is fine for two adults, and three will fit in a pinch.
-No one will be especially comfortable, though, because the seat padding is quite thin, the cushion flat, and the back rest too upright." -- Consumer Guide
+No one will be especially comfortable, though, because the seat padding is quite thin, the cushion flat, and the back rest too upright." -- Consumer Guide (2013)

 - "The gauges are standard Honda fare.
 They're large, easy to read, and brightly lit.
 The audio controls are mounted high on the dashboard, with some functions just out of easy reach.
-The auxiliary stereo input jack for connecting an MP3 player is inconveniently located on the passenger side of the dashboard." -- Consumer Guide
+The auxiliary stereo input jack for connecting an MP3 player is inconveniently located on the passenger side of the dashboard." -- Consumer Guide (2013)

 Next Steps: Honda Ridgeline

-- Find low financing rates for the Honda Ridgeline
+- View the best prices for the 2014 Honda Ridgeline

 - See Compact Pickup Trucks rankings